dwj1979/pocketdav/README.md

 PocketDAV - A tiny 'webdav' server written in Go.

  * It only supports GET, HEAD, PUT, and DELETE.
  * It supports in-place restarts.
-To upgrade, you can simply 'sudo mv pocketdav /usr/bin/pocketdav' while it's running and run kill -SIGUSR2 `/sbin/pidof pocketdav` to restart it.
+To upgrade to a new binary, you can 'sudo mv pocketdav /usr/bin/pocketdav' and run kill -SIGUSR2 `/sbin/pidof pocketdav` to restart it.

     There are some potential CAVEATS about the current in-place restart approach.

- * It has extensive logging capabilities due to rbastic/webdav using 'glog' PUT
+ * It has extensive logging capabilities since it uses 'glog'.
+This is not yet being fully utilized, but a lot of logging code has been put in place already.
- * /foobar/test.txt will automatically create /foobar/ if needed.
-This works for infinite levels of nested directories (e.g. whatever is allowed by the filesystem.)
+ * PUT /foobar/test.txt will automatically create /foobar/ if needed.
+This works for infinite levels of nested directories (e.g. whatever is allowed by the filesystem; os.MkdirAll() is called AKA the equivalent of mkdir -p in Go).
  * No caching takes place anywhere, so a DELETE always immediately takes effect.
+ * Deleting entire folders/subfolders is not possible.
+This is considered to be a feature.

-This was initially intended to be a small practice ground for integrating facebookgo/grace -- I've since added glog and cleaned up all of the 'golint' complaints.
+This was initially intended to be a small practice ground for integrating facebookgo/grace.
+It has since become a bit more, but not much.

 Quick start: